-Full-time: MDBDF0012 Part-time: MDBDP0001
+Part-time: MDBDP0001

-A one-year Degree of Bachelor of Science (Nursing) is offered.
+The Degree of Bachelor of Science (Nursing) is offered over one academic year.
 This programme is designed to enable students who have completed the Registration/Diploma in Nursing programme to advance their professional education to degree level.
 Students may undertake the programme by either of the part-time modes of study as follows:

-Part-time Mode: Commences in January and September;

-Part-time mode students may take up to three years to complete the programme.
+- Part-time Mode: Commences in January and September; - Part-time mode students may take up to three years to complete the programme.